I recently got this little treasure on eBay, and I've been totally tripping on it. It's from my old home town in 1960.

 So both new cars and gas cost essentially ten times more now.
 I don't feel too proud that my country's currency has devalued to this extent in my lifetime (what feels like a short time to me).
 Today, America isn't ten times better a country than it was back then, that's for sure.
-It's just the opposite, actually.
 In many ways, America was ten times better back then than it is now.

-It's a drive-in world today, but there are kinds of drive-ins that don't exist anymore.
+It's become a drive-in world, but there are kinds of drive-ins that don't exist anymore.
 Our family got our milk delivered to the house by the milkman, of course, but if my mom ever needed extra milk or butter, we'd go to Covina Meadows drive-in dairy, which was in the more rural Charter Oak section of town (nearer to our house).

-The area was aptly named, as you can see by the splendid valley oak in the background.
-That tree's long-gone, tho.
+The area was aptly named, as you can see by the splendid live oak in the background.
+That tree's long-gone, though.
 Nothing but condos now on the NE corner of Glendora and Badillo.
 No, it's ALL long-gone, actually. *sigh* The town AND the world I grew up in truly exists no more.

 The rest of this is just miscellany that came to mind while I was looking through the brochure.
 It will probably be interesting only to those who have also lived in the Covina area over the years.
 (If any ever read this.)

-Although I could never know for certain, this very well could be my first-grade class in Room 2 at Barranca School (I was in first in 1960-61).
+What surprised me the most when I got this booklet was discovering a picture of my first-grade class in Room 2 at Barranca School!
+(I was in first in 1960-61).

-That sure looks like Mrs. Chambers, and though I don't see me in here, I think that might be my childhood-long friend Richard there in the back on the right.
+Although I don't see me in this photo, I think that might be my childhood-long friend Richard there in the back on the right.
 I think I also see little Trudy Williams, too (left of center with the ribbon in her blond hair), Ann Border in profile behind her, and Tom Greeley in the foreground.
-Anyway, even if it's not my class, I was exactly that age when this pamphlet was published.
+But that's definitely Mrs. Chambers.
+I'll never forget her as long as I live.

 "Cheese it, the cops!"
 Actually, those '60 Chevy patrol cars were all muscle.
 If they flashed you the red light, you may as well just pull over, you weren't going to get away. ;-)

-The Alpha Beta was on the SW corner of Grand Ave. and Covina Blvd.
+This Alpha Beta was on the SW corner of Grand Ave. and Covina Blvd. (there was another on Citrus in Shoppers Lane).
 This was one of the few local supermarkets that really retained its Sixties interior over the years.
 Even as late as the '80s, it was always like the old Alpha Beta in there.
 I remember it even still had its old vacuum tube tester at the front of the store!